The Clear Edge

 • All three = Add people

-Practice Exercise: Calculate Anya’s Leverage
+Practice Exercise: Calculating Anya’s Business Leverage and Effective Hourly Rate

 Given data: